 Freshly cut wood is not great for making a fire; in fact this is pretty much impossible for most kinds of wood.
 It contains too much water - up to 60 % - and needs to be dried first.
 It still contains some water after drying, and so does presumably dry stuff like chaff or straw.
 It is difficult to arrive at a water content of less than 10 % for most air dried bio-fuels.

-better than "straw" that only results in a "straw-fire",
+and far better than "straw" that only results in a "straw-fire", quickly

 In other words: From the energy content alone it doesn't matter much what kind of bio-fuel you shove into you furnace as long as it is the same quantity by weight.
 However, humans throughout the millennia tended to do it by volume since is much easier.
 "Slave, put another basket of wood into the fire" is just easier than "slave, put another kilogram of wood into the fire", since the latter requires that you have a balance and know how to operate it.
 Energy content, however, isn't the only important criteria for selecting a fuel.

 |Excess air |

 Bio fuels heaped up for ignition typically have a lot of free space between the solid material.
 That makes for a small air flow resistance and thus for easy air passage - but also for a sizeable amount of air streaming through that does not participate in the oxidation process.
 That has several effects:

 |Both water content and excess air decrease the achievable temperature.
 As a rule of thumb, a 1 % increase / decrease of the water content / excess air, decreases the maximum temperatures by 10 oC, respectively.
 So even under best conditions with only 10 % water content and 25 % excess air, you loose about 250 oC right away.|